-Coping with Visual Impairment Bibliography
+Coping with Visual Impairment Reading List

 This bibliography is meant to be an update to the Coping with Blindness bibliography created by the late Alvin Roberts.
 Books included are mostly braille and digital format books.
 Reading stories about others who have struggled with blindness can be inspiring and therapeutic.
 Roberts wrote in a 1984, Journal of Visual Impairment and Blindness article titled, "Bibliotherapy: A Technique for Counseling Blind People" that: